← Back

 Summary

-Microsoft Teams now allows users in certain small and medium business tenants to chat with anyone via email without requiring the recipient to have a Teams account, joining as a guest if allowed by tenant policies.
-This feature, enabled by default, rolled out in late 2025 and is generally available worldwide in February 2026.
+Microsoft Teams now allows users in certain small and medium business tenants to chat with anyone via email without requiring the recipient to have a Teams account, joining as a guest instead.
+This feature, enabled by default and governed by existing policies, rolled out in late 2025 with general availability in May 2026.

 Platforms

-Android, Desktop, iOS, Linux, Mac
+Android, Desktop, iOS, Mac, Web

 Body (from Message Center)